Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Casserole dish with peach baked oatmeal topped with banana slices

-You can easily assemble this banana peach steel cut baked oatmeal the night before (like overnight steel cut oats) and have them soaked and flavorful in the morning.
-So just pop it in the oven when you’re ready to bake!
+You can easily assemble this peach steel cut baked oatmeal the night before (like overnight steel cut oats) and have them soaked and flavorful in the morning.

 Mixing bowl with ingredients for Peach Baked Oatmeal

-When pouring the mixed batter into the baking pan, I chose to save some peaches and bananas to sprinkle on the top.
-I like how they sort of melt into the oatmeal during the bake.
-Isn’t that what healthy peach breakfasts are all about?
+I like to save some peaches and bananas to sprinkle on the top of the oatmeal before placing in the oven.
+I like how they sort of melt into the oatmeal during the bake!

 White plate with steel cut baked oatmeal slice on it, topped with banana